British European Airways Flight 548: Stall warnings

 At 16:10:24 (114 seconds), the leading-edge devices were selected to be retracted at a height above the ground of 1770 ft and a speed of 162 kn, 63 kn below the safe droop flap retraction speed of 225 kn.
 One second afterwards, visual and audible warnings of a stall activated on the flight deck, followed at 16:10:26 (116 seconds) by a stick shake and at 16:10:27 (117 seconds) by a stick push which disconnected the autopilot, in turn activating a loud autopilot disconnect warning horn that continued to sound for the remainder of the flight.
 Key levelled the wings but held the aircraft's nose up, which kept the angle of attack high, further approaching a stall.

 By 16:10:32 (122 seconds), the leading-edge devices had stowed fully into the wing.
 The speed was 177 kn, and height above the ground was 1560 ft, with the aircraft still held into its usual climb attitude.
 Key continued to hold the nose-up attitude when there was a second stick shake and stick push in the following two seconds.
 A third stick push followed 127 seconds into the flight but no recovery was attempted.
 One second later, the stall warning and recovery system was over-ridden by a flight crew member.

 At 16:10:39 (129 seconds), the aircraft had descended to 1275 ft and accelerated to 193 kn as a result of the stall recovery system having pitched the aircraft's nose down to increase airspeed.
 G-ARPI was in a 16° banked turn to the left, still on course to intercept its assigned route.
 Key pulled the nose up once more to reduce airspeed slightly, to the normal 'droops extended' climb speed of 177 kn, which further stalled the aircraft.

 At 16:10:43 (133 seconds), the Trident entered a deep stall.
 It was descending through 1200 ft, its nose was pitched up by 31°, and its airspeed had fallen below the minimum indication of 54 kn.
 At 16:10:47 (137 seconds) and 1000 ft, the Trident was descending at 4500 ft/min.
 Impact with the ground came at 16:11, 150 seconds after brake release.

 The aircraft just cleared high-tension overhead power lines and came to rest on a narrow strip of land surrounded by tall trees immediately south of the A30 road, and a short distance south of the King George VI Reservoir near Staines-upon-Thames.
-There was no fire on impact, but one broke out during the rescue effort when a cutting apparatus was used.
+A fire broke out during the rescue effort when a cutting apparatus was used.